 A Storyboard is meant to be a high level view of a project.
-In this way, a storyboard is created by visually representing individual boards/panels/frames.
-This process, which looks similar to a comic strip, maps out a production and outlines the flow for projects particularly like:
+In this way, a visual blueprint or storymap is created from individual boards/panels/frames that represent the finished product.
+This process, which looks similar to a comic strip, maps out a production and outlines the flow for projects like:

 - live action films or video productions